 9. Add interest in a narrow space

+When trying to make a narrow room look wider, there are a few ways to add ivusal interest and optically expand the space.
 ‘Entryway ideas can often be narrow with little natural light so consider using color and pattern to create a design scheme that brings warmth and light to the space,' says Ruth Mottershead, creative director, Little Greene.

 'The entryway is a fantastic place to create a first impression for guests, but also the first area you enter when returning home, so consider how you want your home to make you feel: calm and cocooned or cheerful and vibrant?
 Don’t forget to consider the views into the entryway from other rooms, how much do you see and how will the design you choose for the entryway flow into the rest of the house?’

 10. Take a lesson from the color wheel when planning a small room